-My original itinerary included traveling north to Croatia through the beautiful Balkan Mountains of Albania, Montenegro, and Bosnia.
+My original itinerary included traveling north from Greece to Croatia through the beautiful Balkan Mountains of Albania, Montenegro, and Bosnia.
 I didn’t realize that in today’s world, travel between Greece and Croatia can be dangerous and complicated.
 In addition to economic woes, some Balkan countries are still dealing with terrorism, organized crime, and various inter-ethnic conflicts.

 Some Balkan History